jessamynsmith/eggtimer-server/README.md

     npm install -g jshint mocha blanket moment

-Set up your environment to know about node:
+Set up your environment to know about node.
+NOTE!
+You must change 'path/to/node_modules' to be the actual path to node modules on your system.

     export NODE_PATH=/path/to/node_modules/